vega/vega-lite/site/docs/portingguide.md

 ## Interaction and Composition

 The key new features for Vega-Lite 2.0 are the [`selection`](selection.html) operator for specifying interactions and [view composition operators](composition.html) for creating multi-view and layered plots.
+Moreover, Vega-Lite now egenrates Vega 3 and uses a number of new features that improve performance, add new features, and produce better visualizations.

 ## General

-- Now [`vl.compile`](../usage/compile.html) takes an `options` object as a second argument that can contain logger, field title formatter, and config object.
+- [`vl.compile`](../usage/compile.html) takes an `options` object as a second argument.

-- There are now `width` and `height` properties at the top-level (of a single view and layered view specification).
+- `width` and `height` properties at new top-level properties (of a single view and layered view specification).

-- The top-level property `viewport` is removed.
+- The top-level property `viewport` has been removed.

-### Vega Output

-- We include vega's `$schema` in the output Vega specifications.
-- Constant values in `scales` are now replaced with `signals`.

 ## [Transforms](transform.html)

-- `transform` is re-designed to be an array of different transform objects (so the order of the transforms becomes clear).
+- `transform` is now an array of transform objects (the order of the transforms is clearer).

-  - Formula definitions for `calculate` transforms now use `as` property to specify output fields name instead of `field`.
+  - Formula definitions for `calculate` transforms can use the`as` property to specify output fields name instead of `field`.
-  - `aggregate`, `bin`, and `timeUnit` now can also be expressed as a transform in the `transform` array (in addition to as a field transform in a encoding field definition).
+  - `aggregate`, `bin`, and `timeUnit` now can also be expressed as a transform in the `transform` array (in addition to binning in a encoding field definition).

 - For `bin`, the `"max"` and `"min"` parameters have been removed.
 Instead, users can provide `"extent"`, a two-element (`[min, max]`) array indicating the range of desired bin values.
 Also, the `"div"` property has been renamed to `"divide"`.

 ## [Marks](mark.html)

 - The `mark` property now can be either a mark type or (new) a [mark definition object](mark.html#mark-def).

-- A new [`rect` mark](rect.html) can create arbitrary rectangles and table heat map.
+- A new [`rect` mark](rect.html) can be used to create arbitrary rectangles and table heat maps.

 - The `rule` mark type now supports arbitrary line segments, and reliably draws a line from point `"x"`, `"y"` to point `"x2"`, `"y2"`.